Steinmetz

 Why I built it

-I’d seen multiple teams struggle with the “microservices transition” where good intentions led to either overly granular services or poor separation of concerns.
+“Microservices transitions” where the hot topic during the year that I was studying.
 The problem is that deciding where to draw boundaries is hard, and most advice is vague (“bounded contexts!”) without concrete guidance.

 I wanted something that could analyze an actual codebase and provide data-backed recommendations rather than just principles.
-Not to replace human judgement, but to inform it with concrete metrics.
+Not to replace human judgment, but to inform it with concrete metrics.

 How it works